28 Apr Chiang Mai Essentials: Orientation and key sites inside and outside the city walls

-Inside Chiang Mai’s city walls are more than 30 temples dating back to the founding of the kingdom in 1296, with a combination of Burmese, Sri Lankan and Lanna Thai styles, decorated with beautiful wood carvings, Chedis, Naga staircases, Buddha statues and gold covered Pagodas.
+Inside the city walls are more than 30 temples dating back to the founding of the kingdom in 1296.
+They are a combination of Burmese, Sri Lankan and Lanna Thai styles, decorated with beautiful wood carvings, Chedis, Naga staircases, Buddha statues and gold covered Pagodas.

 Phae Gate (East Gate)

 The east entrance to the old city of Chiang Mai is a great area to shop, eat and spend a few hours soaking in the atmosphere.
 The Three Kings Monument and several temples such as Chedi Luang, Phra Singh, Chiang Man, are in this area.
 It also has museums, boutique shops, restaurants and cafes.
-The Sunday Night Walking Street is here as well as the Saturday market and it is close to the Ping river, making it very picturesque.
+The Sunday Night Walking Street and Saturday market is here, and it’s close to the Ping river, making it very picturesque.

 The hipster/yoga scene

 Chiang Mai has a thriving arts culture.
-There are many galleries, jazz venues and vespa clubs, not to mention some amazing coffee shops, antique shops and food trucks.
+There are many galleries, jazz venues and vespa clubs and may amazing coffee shops, antique shops and food trucks.
 Chiang Mai is also a hub for many yoga sanctuaries, yoga studios, detox retreats and massage training schools.
-It also has some world class vegetarian restuarants.
-The international nature of the city also means that you can find cuisines from all over the world including Japanese and Indian.
+It also has some world class vegetarian restaurants.

-There are over 300 wats/temples in the Chiang Mai area dating back to 1296, some inside the old city and some outside.
-The most famous is Wat Phrathat Doi Suthep, which overlooks the city from a mountainside 13 km away.
+There are over 300 wats (temples) in the Chiang Mai area dating back to 1296, some inside the old city and some outside.
+The most famous is Wat Phrathat Doi Suthep, which overlooks the city from a mountain.